The History of Spear-O-Wigwam in the Bighorn Mountains

 Willis Spear and Virginia Spear both came to the area as children of farming families who settled on neighboring homesteads near the town of Big Horn in the early 1880s after the U.S. Army pushed out the Lakota.
 Virginia’s father George Washington Benton was the first protestant preacher in Northern Wyoming.
 Willis Spear and his family came here by wagon train from the mining area near Phillipsburg, Montana after brief stops in Evanston, Wyoming and Idaho.

-Over the next four decades, Willis Spear went from threshing grain on the Wrench Ranch to owning 400 cattle with no debt, and eventually owning 50,000 cattle with his brother “Doc” Spear.
+Over the next four decades, Willis went from threshing grain on the Wrench Ranch to owning 400 cattle without debt, and eventually owning 50,000 cattle with his brother “Doc” Spear.
 They grazed their herds on nearly two-dozen ranches stretching from the Powder River to the Wolf Mountains on the Crow Reservation in Montana.
-He also had a ranching partnership with P.J.
+Willis also had a ranching partnership with P.J.
 Morgan of Cleveland, Ohio and Mr. Faddis.
 With cattle king peers like Governor John B. Kendrick, he led a life focused on the natural resources of the region.

 Despite his status, Willis Spear was exposed to significant risks as a cattle rancher.
 He was at the mercy of northern plains weather, and his financial picture fluctuated depending on drought or heavy winters, or plentiful rain.